kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 Only one of the 24310 sequences will correspond to the actual data printed in the above table, while all the other realizations are possible, they are fictitious.
 We do this, because the null hypothesis is that there is no difference between A and B.  Values in the table could have come from either system.

-So for each of the 24310 realizations we calculate the difference of the averages between A and B, :math:`\bar{y}_A - \bar{y}_B`, and plot a histogram of these differences.
+So for each of the 24310 realizations we calculate the difference of the averages between A and B, :math:`\overline{y}_A - \overline{y}_B`, and plot a histogram of these differences.
 I have shown this below, together with a vertical line showing the actual realization in the table.
 There are 4956 permutations that had a greater difference than the one actually realized, i.e. 79.6% of the other combinations had a smaller value.

 Had we used a formal test of differences where we pool the variances, we will find a :math:`z`-value of 0.8435, and the probability of obtaining that value, using the :math:`t`-distribution with :math:`n_A + n_B - 2` degrees of freedom is 79.3%.
 See how close they agree?